mediafinger/t8r/README.markdown

 There are no external dependencies

+## Exporters and Importers

+A translation management tool needs support for many different file formats.
+T8r is easily expandable to support more file formats.

+Several might be added soon - but if you need to support another format, ping me or send me a pull request!

 ## ToDo

 A lot :) Just the most important features that I have in mind:

 *  JSON REST API for all important functionality, including bulk-imports
 *  Frontend design
-*  Configurable import and export
+*  Specs
-*  Import of files in other formats
+*  Import of files in other formats than YAML and tab separated key value files (e.g. Android and iOS)
-*  Export of files in other formats
+*  Export of files in other formats than YAML and tab separated key value files (e.g. Android and iOS)
 *  (maybe) a User Rights System or Role System